 Digby appears regularly on television, radio and in the newspapers, being known for his firm views on numerous aspects of life in a globalised economy.
 He is an active public speaker at events and engagements all over the UK and overseas fulfilling his vision of promoting socially inclusive wealth creation and fighting for business and reform of public services.
 He champions the UK’s role in the world as a home of global competitiveness.

 He won the BBC’s ‘Celebrity Mastermind’ in 2010, published his first book titled “Fixing Britain – the Business of Reshaping Our Nation” in 2011 and in 2014 he presented the BBC TV series, ‘The New Troubleshooter’.
 He presented the BBC Radio 4 programme ‘The Business Covenant’ in 2015 and in 2017 Digby published his second book titled ‘Fixing Business – Making Profitable Business Work for the Good of All’.

-Digby is married to Pat and they live in Warwickshire from where they enjoy the theatre (he is a member of the Artists’ Circle at the Royal Shakespeare Company), The Birmingham Royal Ballet and The City of Birmingham Symphony Orchestra (where he is a major patron).
+Digby is married to Pat and they live in Warwickshire from where they enjoy the theatre, The Birmingham Royal Ballet and The City of Birmingham Symphony Orchestra (where he is a major patron).
 Digby skis and has more than a passing interest in military history.
 He is an avid Leicester Tigers and Aston Villa supporter.